PhysEcoFluids/physicsandecologyinfluids.ca/index.md

 ## Obtaining the code for the book

-The code is not currently available.
-Check back later.
+**Update (Feb 6, 2023):** The code is currently being prepared and posted to GitHub in small portions as they become ready.
+An update will be posted when all codes listed in the book are available.

 [Matlab sources (Latest)](https://github.com/PhysEcoFluids/matlab-codes)